 - Be familiar with the relevant legislation and codes; and

-- Observe a high standard of social responsibility in both the preparation and placement of alcohol advertisements and product names, labels and packaging; and
+- Observe a high standard of social responsibility in both the preparation and placement of alcohol advertising and promotion; and

 - Ensure their advertising and promotion target adults; and